smithy-security/smithy/components/producers/docker-trivy/README.md

-# Dracon Trivy Producer
+# Smithy Trivy Producer

 This producer runs [aquasec/trivy](https://github.com/aquasecurity/trivy) against the specified filesystem or image.
-It then parses the results into the Dracon format and exits.
+It then parses the results into the Smithy format and exits.

 ## Supported Commands